ajahne/blog/_drafts/2018-11-06-javascript-array-level-up.md

 console.log(c.fill(0, 1));  //[1,0,0]
 {% endhighlight %}

 How might we use this function?
-Well, let's envision the following scenario: What if you have a game board represented by an array and you wanted to (re)initialize each value in the array to -1 (basically "reset") the game?
+Well, let's envision the following scenario: What if you have a game board represented by an array and you wanted to (re)initialize each value in the array to -1 (basically "reseting" the game)?

 {% highlight js %}
 var board = [];